dustinstoltz/textual_spanning_socius/README.md

       sim2 <- read.csv("2_sim_clique.csv", stringsAsFactors=FALSE, row.names=1)
       sim3 <- read.csv("2_sim_core_periph.csv", stringsAsFactors=FALSE, row.names=1)
 ```
-We use the CMU political blogs dataset which are used with the `stm` package.
+We use the CMU political blogs dataset which are provided in the `stm` package.
 Because n=13,000 in this dataset, for simplicity we randomly sample 100 blog posts which we use in the following.
 We offer a subset of the document by term matrix and the document by topic probability matrix, the latter of which is based on the pre-processed topic model solution provided by CMU team (the RData file can be downloaded here: http://goo.gl/VPdxlS).

 Load pre-fitted topic model solution on subset of 100 randomly sampled blogposts:
 ``` r